nginx/unit/tools/unitctl/README.md

      For example: `127.0.0.1:7171`.
 2. **A path to an application:**
    In the example, `$(pwd)` is provided.
-The Unit container will mount this READ ONLY to `/www/`.
+The Unit container will mount this to `/www/`.
 This will allow the user to configure their Unit container to expose an application stored on the host.
 3. **An image tag:**
    In the example, `unit:wasm` is used.
 This will be the image that unitctl will deploy.
 Custom repos and images can be deployed in this manner.

+In addition to the above arguments, the user may add the `-r` flag.
+This flag will set the Docker volume mount for the application directory to be read only.
+Do note that this flag will break compatibility with WordPress, and other applications which store state on the file system.

 After deployment the user will have one Unit container running on the host network.